MakarOrliuk-star/Method-RGB/README.md

 # Method-RGB
-he following are examples of expected output values:
+The following are examples of expected output values:

         (255, 255, 255) => "FFFFFF"